Rezi vs JobOS - competitor comparison

 | Best-fit user | candidates whose immediate bottleneck is document creation | users who want one broad job-search workspace |

-| RoleWorth decision layer | Use RoleWorth before Rezi when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision. | Use RoleWorth before JobOS when the job needs worth scoring, ghost-risk checks, proof match, and an Apply / Maybe / Skip decision. |
+| RoleWorth job-worth check | Use RoleWorth before Rezi when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision. | Use RoleWorth before JobOS when the job needs worth scoring, ghost-risk checks, job-quality signal, and a Pursue / Maybe / Skip decision. |

 Where JobOS is stronger